Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Analysis of the Continuous Problem

-With the help of Schaefer's fixed point theorem (see \cite{evans2010partial}), the existence of measurable selections guaranteed by Lemma~\ref{Prop1}, and the uniform inverse operator estimate given in Lemma~\ref{unif}, we obtain well-posedness for a class of HJB equations along with a continuity result. \begin{lemma}[Well-posedness of the HJB equation] Let $m\in L^2(\Omega)$ be given.
+Moreover, we will use the following result that guarantees both well-posedness for a class of HJB equations in weak form and a useful continuity property. \begin{lemma}[Well-posedness of the HJB equation] Let $m\in L^2(\Omega)$ be given.
 Then, there exists a unique $u\in H_0^1(\Omega)$ such that

-There exists a constant $C_1$ depending only on $\Omega$, $n$, $\nu$, $\kappa$, $\lVert b \rVert_{C(\overline{\Omega}\times \mathcal{A};\mathbb{R}^n)}$ and $c_1$ such that
+There exists a constant $C_2$ depending only on $\Omega$, $n$, $\nu$, $\kappa$, $\lVert b \rVert_{C(\overline{\Omega}\times \mathcal{A};\mathbb{R}^n)}$ and $c_1$ such that